betomarcos/sports_performance/README.md

 **Correlation Analysis: Results Summary**

+**Recommendation**: Based on the following results and the data available for the analysis, the recommendation would be to focus most of the attention to increasing the # of hours slept every day.
+This is the metric that has the most impact on Sleep Score.

+**Correlation scores:**

 resting_hr: -0.342
 - Moderate Negative Correlation: As resting heart rate increases, the sleep score tends to decrease.
 This might indicate that higher resting heart rates are associated with lower sleep quality.